purescript-python/purescript-python/README.md

 For implementation and code generation specification, check [Implementation](./Impl.md).

-Currently we have released `v0.1.0.0`.
+Currently we have preview released `v0.1.0.0a`.

 ## Get Started